carstenjacobsen/ic-docs/motoko-fileupload/README.md

 ```

 #### Streaming strategy
-The `reset()` function resets the counter value to 0 and returns the value.
+Using a streaming strategy will return the data requested in chunks, which allows for returning larger files.
+The streaming strategy includes a function to create a token, a function to create the strategy and a callback function.

 ```javascript
 public func reset() : async Nat {